Flexible living - life hacks to help you thrive

 Apart from rent, food is often the biggest expense.
 A great way to reduce food expenses is to draw up a simple meal plan for the week, make a grocery list and buy your weekly groceries in one go.
 This will prevent you from going to the grocery stores every day and spending unnecessary money.

 It’s also worth cooking food that can turn into several meals for the week.
-For instance, if you make roast beef with potatoes and turnips one day, you can make a vegetable stir- fry and a mixed veg and chicken soup another day, with the left-over food.
+For instance, if you make roast beef with potatoes and turnips one day, you can make a vegetable stir- fry and mixed veg and chicken soup another day, with the left-over food.

 2. Ditch cable